Nanolx/NanoDroid/README.md

 * 7.0 (Nougat)
 * 7.1 (Nougat)

+Support for the following Android versions is currently work-in-progress:

+* 4.4 (KitKat)

-previous versions are not officially supported (you may still report bugs, though), later versions will be, eventually.
+earlier versions will never officially be supported (you may still report bugs, though).

+Future versions will be officially supported, eventually.

 ## Support